Save on pet insurance for your pet

-Irritants – One of the typically less serious potential causes of a rash is the dog coming into contact with some kind of skin irritant.
+Irritants – One of the typically less serious potential causes of a rash is a dog coming into contact with a skin irritant.
 The vast majority of these are natural and can be found in plants such as stinging nettles or ragweed.
-Once the dog touches the plant, they will develop a localized rash around the point of contact, which may blister and feel itchy for a few hours before clearing up after a day or so.
-More dangerous however, are irritants found in plants such as hogweed and poison ivy, which can be incredibly painful and even impact upon the dog’s behavior, making them lethargic or even aggressive if somebody tries to touch them.
-Worse still are chemical irritants which can be found in many household cleaning products and may be left within easy reach of the dog.
+Once your dog touches the plant, they will develop a localized rash around the point of contact, which may blister and feel itchy for a few hours before clearing up after a day or so.

-Parasites – Various parasitic organisms that live both inside the dog and on the outside of its skin can result in the appearance of a rash.
-The most obvious form of this phenomenon is ‘mange’, which is a clump of dead skin, dried blood and oils that becomes stuck in the dog’s fur.
-This usually happens as a result of the activity of fleas or mites, who cause extensive damage to the skin and massively accelerate its shedding process as they feed upon the dog.
+Parasites – Irritation from various parasitic organisms that live both inside a dog and on the outside of the skin can result in a rash.
+The most obvious form is ‘mange’, a clump of dead skin, dried blood and oils that become stuck in the fur.
+This usually happens as a result of the activity of fleas or mites that cause extensive damage to the skin and accelerate the shedding process as they feed upon your dog.
 A rash can also appear as a result of worms, with roundworm being the most common as it grows just beneath the skin and will often cause irritation.